FelipeDH9/clonemtg/README.md

   <li>Vercel</li>
 </ul>
 <h2><a href="https://planecards.vercel.app/">Try it out!!!</a></h2>
-The following words will respond with a lot of data, try the search page with one of them or be creative:
+The following words will respond with a lot of data, try the search page with one of them or try anyone you like:

 <ul>
   <li>bolt</li>